fRafaelGS/KernLogic/backend/docs/import_deltas.md

 - `weight-es_ES` → Spanish locale value
 - `weight-es_ES-web` → Spanish locale for web channel

+#### Attribute Header Default Behavior

+When attribute headers don't specify a locale or channel, the system uses the organization defaults:

+1. **Default Locale**:
+   - If the attribute header doesn't include a locale (e.g., just `weight`), the system uses the organization's default locale.
+   - If the organization has no default locale, it falls back to the locale specified in the row mapping.

+2. **Default Channel**:
+   - If the attribute header doesn't include a channel, the system uses the organization's default channel.
+   - If the organization has no default channel, it falls back to the channel specified in the row mapping.

+This ensures attributes are always associated with the correct locale and channel for your organization.

 ### Family-Attribute Validation

 Products with a family will have their attributes validated against the family definition.